UnDotImaginable/CIS368_OOPD/README.md

-This is the group repository for CIS 268 for the Spring 2026 semester.
+This is the group repository for CIS 368 (Object Oriented Programming/Design) for the Spring 2026 semester.

 Members:
 - Abhi Siri